Elena Escalante Block

 Marie Sklodowska-Curie fellow.

-Elena Escalante-Block is a PhD researcher at the Centre for European Studies and Comparative Politics (CEE), Sciences Po, Paris.
-She is also a Marie Sklodowska-Curie fellow and is affiliated with the PLATO project, a European training network (H2020-MSCA-ITN) with 15 PhD candidates who investigate the legitimacy of the EU’s responses to the financial crisis.
+She is a Marie Sklodowska-Curie fellow and is affiliated with the PLATO project, a European training network (H2020-MSCA-ITN) with 15 PhD candidates who investigate the legitimacy of the EU’s responses to the financial crisis.

 Escalante-Block's PhD project focuses on analysing whether the (de)politicisation of supranational policies may affect the legitimacy of the EU and the nation-state.